tock/tock/doc/reference/trd-appid.md

 decisions, reducing flash space dedicated to these constants.
 Doing so also makes it less likely that the two are inconsistent.

-8.3 Short IDs
+8.4 Short ID Considerations
 -------------------------------

-**This text is not consistent with the text in 8.1 and should be ignored for now. -pal**

-`ShortID` values MUST be locally unique among running processes.
-Global Application Identifiers MUST have a deterministic mapping to `ShortID` values.
-Kernels SHOULD implement `Compress` in a manner that minimizes the chance that two different Application Identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).

-Short IDs are locally unique for three reasons.
-First, it simplifies process management and naming: a particular Short ID uniquely identifies a running process.
-Second, it ensures that resources bound to an application identifier (such as non-volatile storage) do not have to handle concurrent accesses from multiple processes.
-Finally, generally one does not want two copies of the same Application
-running: they can create conflicting responses and behaviors.

-For example, suppose there is a system that wants to grant extra permissions to a particular Application.
-TBF Objects for this Application have a `TbfFooterV2Credentials` of `Rsa4096Key` with a certain public key, and the Identifier Policy uses this public key as a Global Application Identifier: only one Userspace Binary signed with that key can run at any time.
-In this example, the Process Checker implementing `AppCredentialsChecker` and `Compress` stores a copy of this key.
-It returns `Accept` to calls to `check_credentials` with valid `TbfFooterV2Credentials` using this key.
-Calls to `Compress` return `None` for all credentials except a `Rsa4096Key` with this key, for which it returns `ShortID {id: 1}`.
-The Process Checker also has a method `privileged_id`, which returns `ShortID {id: 1}`.
+It is RECOMMENDED that the `id` field of `ShortID` be completely hidden and unknown to modules that use `ShortID` to manage security policies.
+They should depend on obtaining `ShortID` values based on known names or methods.
+For example, the implementation of an Identifier Policy can define a method, `privileged_id`, which returns the Short ID associated with special privileges.
 Kernel modules which want to give these processes extra permissions can check whether the `ShortID` associated with a process matches the `ShortID` returned from `privileged_id`.
 Alternatively, when they are initialized, they can be passed a slice or array of `ShortID`s which are allowed; system initialization generates this set once and passes it into the module so it does not need to maintain a reference to the structure implementing `AppCredentialsChecker` and `Compress`.

-It is RECOMMENDED that the `id` field of `ShortID` be completely hidden and unknown to modules that use `ShortID` to manage security policies.
-They should depend on obtaining `ShortID` values based on known names or methods, as in the `privileged_id` example above.
-The exact `id` values used is an internal implementation decision for the implementer of `Compress`.
-Doing so more cleanly decouples modules through APIs and does not leak internal state.
+The exact `id` values used is an internal implementation decision for the implementer of `Compress` and the Identifier Poloicy.
+Doing so cleanly decouples modules through APIs and does not leak internal state.

-`ShortID` values MAY persist across boots and restarts of a process binary.
-If `ShortID` is derived from a Global Application Identifier, then it is by definition persistent, since it is a determinstic mapping from the identifier. `ShortID` values derived from local application identifiers, however, MAY be transient and not persist.

-Locally Unique Application Identifiers have a special Short ID value, `LocallyUnique`.
-This represents a Short ID which is different from all other Short IDs but has no concrete value.
-A `LocallyUnique` Short ID cannot be stored or inspected.
-All equality tests with Locally Unique Short IDs return false.
-This means, for example, that if a process has a Locally Unique Short ID, testing equality between its own Short ID and itself returns false.
-Locally Unique Short IDs allow Tock to easily ensure that processes which do not need persistent identifiers can always have a unique Short ID and so are never blocked from running by another process having the same Short ID.
-Otherwise, ensuring one process does not accidentally prevent a Userspace Binary from running requires that `Compress` can inspect the Short IDs of all running processes.

 9 The `CredentialsCheckingPolicy` Trait
 ===============================